angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 #### During the Fight
 After joining the fight, Traric will spend a round buffing with Bull’s Strength before truly engaging the adventurers.
 If Traric is deafened or Dolly is silenced, he begins to shake off her control, making DC 32 Will saves with a consecutive +1 bonus each round to overcome her spellcraft.
 If successful, he will turn on the creature of darkness that had been manipulating him. **(If he does Dolly should probably immediately smoke him)**

-## Statblock: Dolly Winslow (CR 19, MR 9, 204,800 XP)
+## Statblock: Dolly Winslow (CR 24, MR 10, 204,800 XP)
-NE Medium outsider (daemon, evil, extraplanar, mythic)
+NE Medium outsider (daemon, evil, extraplanar, mythic), Incanter 10
 **Init** +7; **Senses** darkvision 60 ft., _deathwatch_, _true seeing_; Perception +22
 **Aura** soul siphon (10 ft.)
 ### Defense